Slideshow image

 The prayer and Song today were powerful

-Rev. Mark Broadus Rev. Mark Broadus about 4 years ago
+Rev. Mark Broadus Rev. Mark Broadus over 4 years ago

 Yes, it is heavy.
 And few of us can claim that our situation is anything like that of the writer of Lamentations -- the destruction of his city and Temple, and the exile of his country.
 Yet it is in the Bible for a purpose, to take us to a place where we can offer prayers of supplication for those who are suffering.